 Getting all the way to the listing appointment and not signing a new client is like dropping a birthday cake after the candles have been lit.
 You’ve put in all the hours to find your prospective client and prepare a real estate listing presentation.
-Now, you’re ready to celebrate … if you can make it to the table.
+You’re ready to celebrate … if you can make it to the table.

-Learn About The Property
+Learn About the Property

-Learn About The Seller
+Learn About the Seller

-Learn About The Community
+Learn About the Community

-Here’s a list of the community features every agent doing a real estate listing presentation should know about:
+Here’s a list of the community features every agent should know:

 - Top five restaurants in the home’s immediate surrounding area